Best $700 Dollar Budget Gaming PC Build in 2020, Mighty Power

 In the next segment I will go over a suitable operating system for your PC but first lets go over some of the other things you may or may not need.
 Many of these you may already have and in that case you will be able to save some money.
 If you don’t then the above are some of my recommendations.

 An optical drive is something that isn’t exactly needed in this day and age.
 You can download programs and games online and even order Windows 10 on a bootable usb drive.
 In most instances if there is a DVD-RW in your previous PC you can salvage it and use it in the next.
 This is why I don’t include it in the build.
-If you want one you can add it in very cheaply.
+If you want one you can add it in very cheaply but may need to switch cases.

 Another notable item is some sort of Wireless adapter for your internet connection.
 I personally prefer to be hardwired in but if WiFi is a must then you will need an adapter.
 They are also fairly inexpensive.